 High Patient Satisfaction with Virtual Cardiology

 Finally, the virtual-first model showed high patient satisfaction.
-The average Net Promoter Score, which measures the likelihood of a recommendation, was 87.
+The average likelihood of a recommendation, was 87.
 This highlights that patients appreciate the convenience and connected care provided by virtual access to cardiologists.

-Overall, this innovative study demonstrates the promise of virtual-first cardiology care in improving diagnosis, treatment, and management of cardiovascular disease when added as a layer to primary care.
+Overall, the study demonstrates the promise of virtual-first cardiology care in improving diagnosis, treatment, and management of cardiovascular disease when added as a layer to primary care.
 The results align with a value-based approach to optimizing patient outcomes and satisfaction.
-More research is needed, but the initial data supports increased use of virtual specialty care models.

 Understanding the Potential of Virtual Cardiology Care Models

-These two studies demonstrate the promise of virtual cardiology care, like telemedicine, remote monitoring, and digital therapeutics.
+These two studies demonstrate the promise of virtual cardiology care models including general telemedicine, remote monitoring, and digital therapeutics.
 While larger-scale research is necessary, initial evidence indicates digital healthcare tools optimize diagnosis, treatment, hospitalizations, costs, and patient satisfaction.
 Virtual access appears key for the future of cardiovascular care delivery.